1. Overview

 7. What can go wrong with a merger or acquisition?

 The extent and quality of the planning and research you do before a merger or acquisition deal will largely determine the outcome.
-Sometimes situations outside your control will arise and you may find it useful to consider and prepare for these risks.
+However, sometimes situations outside your control will arise and you may find it useful to consider and prepare for these risks.

 You may also face pitfalls following a deal such as: